History of Jackie Chan in Timeline

 In 2022, Tom Holland cited Jackie Chan as an influence on several action scenes in Uncharted, noting Chan's use of his surroundings to fight people in unique ways.

-From 2013 to 2023, Jackie Chan served two terms as a member of the National Committee of the Chinese People's Political Consultative Conference, representing the "Literature and Arts" sector.
+Jackie Chan ended his time as a member of the National Committee of the Chinese People's Political Consultative Conference in 2023.